strontic/strontic.github.io/xcyclopedia/library/iphlpsvc.dll-C669B5F35FC37F7B083A278577D08874.md

 ## Possible Misuse

 *The following table contains possible examples of `iphlpsvc.dll` being misused.
-While `iphlpsvc.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `iphlpsvc.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --